metaspace2020/offsample/README.md

 This repository is devoted to a computational project on recognizing off-sample images in the field of imaging mass spectrometry.
 The project is carried out by the [Alexandrov team](https://www.embl.de/research/units/scb/alexandrov/) at EMBL Heidelberg.
 We used public data from [METASPACE](http://metaspace2020.eu) to create a gold standard set of ion images, as well as developed and evaluated several methods for recognizing off-sample ion images.

 Team:
-- [Katja Ovchinnikova](http://ovchinnikova.me/): molecular similarity method development, gold standard preparation
+- [Katja Ovchinnikova](http://ovchinnikova.me/): molecular co-localization method development, gold standard preparation
 - [Vitaly Kovalev](https://github.com/intsco): deep learning method development
 - [Lachlan Stuart](https://github.com/LachlanStuart): development of the TagOff web app
 - [Theodore Alexandrov](https://www.embl.de/research/units/scb/alexandrov/members/index.php?s_personId=CP-60020464): supervision, gold standard preparation